EXPLAINER-'Super Saturday' Brexit showdown in parliament looms for PM Johnson

 Conservative exiles: Johnson expelled 21 Conservatives from his party in September because they did not support his plan to leave the EU on Oct.
 31, with or without a deal.
 Another, former cabinet minister Amber Rudd, quit the party over Brexit and also sits as an independent.
 Some could support his deal, others are more likely to reject it and back a delay to hold a second referendum.

-Parliament rejected an earlier Brexit deal, negotiated by Johnson's predecessor Theresa May, three times.
-Jan.
-15 - Government lost by 230 votes when parliament voted 432-202 against the deal
+PREVIOUS VOTES Parliament rejected an earlier Brexit deal, negotiated by Johnson's predecessor Theresa May, three times.

-March 12 - Government lost by 149 votes when parliament voted 391-242 against the deal March 29 - Government lost by 58 votes when parliament voted 344-286 against the deal

-Also Read: UK's Boris Johnson to bring new Brexit plan to Parliament
+Also Read: BRIEF-Uk PM Boris Johnson To Seek Supreme Court Ruling On No-Deal Brexit - The Daily Telegraph

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)